When you think about college, what comes to mind first? It’s probably the price tag.

 Choosing to fuel your body with nutritious foods is always a smart choice, and it doesn’t have to break the bank.
 Planning your meals, using coupons, shopping sales, cooking at home, and buying in bulk (if you have roommates) are all do-able options.

-Other healthy habits include spending time with loved ones, prioritizing rest, drinking plenty of water, enjoying the outdoors, exercising, walking or carpooling whenever possible, and making a daily gratitude list.
+Other healthy habits for college students include spending time with loved ones, prioritizing rest, drinking plenty of water, enjoying the outdoors, exercising, walking or carpooling whenever possible, and making a daily gratitude list.

 College is a time of increased freedom and new opportunities, so choose to form healthy habits that will nourish your body and soul.